European pond turtle: Parasites

 E. orbicularis hosts several species of parasites, including Haemogregarina stepanovi, monogeneans of the genus Polystomoides, vascular trematodes of the genus Spirhapalum, and many nematode species.

 Human impact

 Historically, E. orbicularis had been maintained as pets; however, this practice has been restricted due to protection laws.
 Ownership of wild caught specimens is prohibited.
 Only registered captive bred specimens may be owned by private individuals.
 Due to human impact, the European pond turtle has been found to be relocated in areas distant from its origin.
 However, it is possible to localize and indicate a region of origin with genetic testing.

+The population of E. orbicularis in Ukraine is listed under Appendix III of the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES).